guettli/django-and-third-party-js/README.md

 Here I list the options you have so that you have an overview to find your solution.

+Attention: This is just a list, not a solution.
+I have not found my prefered way yet.

 Please give me feedback!
 Is there a feasible option missing from this list?
 Please share your solution.

 # The problem